apollopower/alki/README.md

 # Alki 🌊

-**An open-source toolchain for deploying LLMs at the edge.**
+**An open-source toolchain for deploying LLMs at the edge with best-in-class quantization methods.**

-Alki takes a Hugging Face model, optimizes it, and produces a self-contained deployment bundle that can run efficiently on edge devices.
+Alki takes a Hugging Face model, applies state-of-the-art quantization (SmoothQuant, AWQ, GPTQ), and produces an optimized deployment bundle that runs efficiently on edge devices.

 ## ✨ Goals

-* **Simple**: one command to turn a Hugging Face model into an edge-ready bundle.
+* **Simple**: One command from HuggingFace to optimized edge bundle.
-* **Flexible**: quantization & optimization built in, with hardware-specific presets.
+* **Powerful**: Multiple quantization methods (SmoothQuant, AWQ, GPTQ) with built-in benchmarking.
-* **Portable**: bundles run with minimal dependencies on the target device.
+* **Informed**: Automatic comparison tools help choose optimal settings.
-* **Extensible**: plugin architecture for new backends (TensorRT-LLM, MLX, QNN, etc.).
+* **Portable**: Self-contained bundles run on edge devices with minimal dependencies.

 ## 🗺️ Roadmap (Phase 1)